Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Reconstruction of the parent population's properties

-We also test the performance of ReMPI to reconstruct the evolution of the absorbed fraction with redshift, as well as its dependence on the 2--10\,keV intrinsic X-ray luminosity ($L_\mathrm{X}$).
+We also test the performance of FFPI to reconstruct the evolution of the absorbed fraction with redshift, as well as its dependence on the 2--10\,keV intrinsic X-ray luminosity ($L_\mathrm{X}$).
 The absorbed fraction is defined as the fraction of sources whose spectral parameter $N_\mathrm{H}$ is larger than $10^{22}$\,cm$^{-2}$.
 In this specific case we focus only on the classification between absorbed and unabsorbed sources.
-Therefore, similarly to $\Gamma$, we only define two bins in the $N_\mathrm{H}$ space with boundary at $10^{22}$\,cm$^{-2}$.
-The redistribution matrix needs however to be constructed for several bins in redshift and luminosity, respectively.
+Therefore, similarly to $\Gamma$, the transfer matrix is two-dimensional, with only two bins in the $N_\mathrm{H}$ space with boundary at $10^{22}$\,cm$^{-2}$.
+The transfer matrix needs however to be constructed for several bins in redshift and luminosity, respectively.